jesshill/Onish_lab/protocols/Intestinal cell isolation from worms/Worm_Dissociation/mixed_stage_embryos.md

         - You may need to reduce the centrifuge speed and/or time if fluorescent cells are in the pellet of this step.
     - Aspirate 1 ml of the cell-containing supernatant.
 Keep the pipette away from the pelleted worm debris.
     - Dispense the cell suspension though a 35-micron nylon mesh filter into a 5 ml flow cytometry tube
-    - Pellet undissociated embryos at 100 rcf for 1 minute in swinging bucket centrifuge cooled to 4ºC
   - Perform an additional round of cell harvest for the sorting strain only.
 Total cell suspension volumes:
     - Control strain = 1ml
     - Sorting strain = 2ml